amitlamba/docs-und/docs/fundamentals/users.md

 While sending a message, there custom attributes could be used as fillers in your message.
 The template parser would automatically parse these fillers and replace them with the specified values for that user.

+## Seraching or finding users

+Users could be searched from your account in 2 ways:
+1. Searching directly by Identities.
+2. Searching users based on their behavior or events.

+### Seraching users by Identity

+To look for a specific user by identity in UserNDot dashboard, go to Segments > Find Users > Find Users by ID > Select the appropriate id > Fill value > Click Find

+### Searching users based on their behavior or events

 [![Everything Is AWESOME](https://img.youtube.com/vi/StTqXEQ2l-Y/0.jpg)](https://www.youtube.com/watch?v=StTqXEQ2l-Y "Everything Is AWESOME")